albapepper/scotbot-transfer-tracker/README.md

-# ⚽ Player Transfer Search
+# ⚽ Football Rumors Search

-A lightweight Flask service to retrieve football player transfer rumors
+A lightweight Flask service to retrieve football team and player rumors